 Recommended dosages of vitamin A are 900 micrograms, or 3,000 IU, for men and 700 micrograms (or 2,333 IU) for women.

 Too much vitamin A can also lead to rough skin and dry hair, but in place of other symptoms expect vitamin A-excess to show up as an enlarged liver, headache, bone and joint pain, hip fracture, or even cerebral edema (or water on the brain).
 This is because pure vitamin A, or retinol, is fat-soluble, stored in the liver and other tissue, and can build up to toxic proportions.

-However, while too much vitamin A can be very dangerous, there is no such thing as too much beta-carotene, because the body processes only what it needs and eliminates the rest.
+However, while an excess of vitamin A can be risky, there is no such thing as too much beta-carotene, because the body processes only what it needs and eliminates the rest.
 With one exception: smokers should avoid high doses of vitamin A – as pure vitamin A or beta-carotene – since these have been linked with an increased risk of lung cancer.